wwoah/midascript/README.md

 This is a readme for the epic Midascript!

-    TO DO: Begin structure of search/filter and console
+    TO DO:

-    Add Links
-        Personal pages, game pages
+    Populate the console with dummy game objects to navigate and test the search feature

+    Eventually:
+    Add links to personal pages on the header
     Create games!
-        Self explanatory

-Navigating to other pages.

 Some resources and content: